The One Show: Carol Thatcher

 Carol Thatcher did not have her short-term contract as a One Show roving reporter renewed after the BBC refused to accept her apology following an allegedly racist comment made in January 2009 following filming.
-It was made during a private conversation between her, presenter Adrian Chiles and guest, comedian Jo Brand, but the comment was subsequently reported to BBC staff.
+It was made during a private conversation between her, presenter Adrian Chiles and a guest, comedian Jo Brand, but the comment was subsequently reported to BBC staff.
 Thatcher argued that the comment had been meant in jest, and that she considered the way the incident had been handled to be a breach of trust, for which she expected an apology from the BBC.

 Jordan Shelley

 On 15 September 2011, The One Show presenters introduced what they described as a new member of The One Show family, dog trainer Jordan Shelley.

 The following day, he was shown treating a problem of food guarding by a Jack Russell Terrier.
 Using confrontational methods, he forced the dog away from the bowl, stepping on its foot and getting bitten in the process.
 Presenter Alex Jones remarked that "some people out there might argue that some of your techniques were a little aggressive".

 The harm caused was condemned by dog welfare professionals and organisations.